John W. Duarte: Music

 Duarte was the composer of over 150 works for the guitar and lute (many commissioned with funds provided by the Arts Council of Great Britain and other sources).
 Most have been published and many have been commercially recorded, some several times.
 He also made many arrangements (several also recorded), and wrote a number of didactic works, including an introduction to harmony for guitarists.

 His music shows an exceptionally wide range of styles.
 Duarte's English Suite, Op.
 31, a three-movement work for guitar which Segovia performed and recorded, reflects the Renaissance style of court lutenists such as John Dowland and John Johnson.
 Dreams, Op.
 91, written for the Amsterdam Guitar Trio alternates in style between aleatory, atonal and graphic, contained within a conventionally notated framework and allowing spontaneous reaction between the performers.
 In many other works he employs a tonal language, often coloured by the folk music traditions of various nations, and romantic in mood.
 "This versatility puzzled some commentators, who found difficulty in perceiving the true Duarte.
 But this was, in fact, the true Duarte, never easy to categorise, always unpredictable, his agile and fertile mind able and willing to leap without apparent effort from one area of music to another."
 His works have appeared on three Grammy award-winning albums, by Sharon Isbin and Berta Rojas.

 Other than the English Suite, Duarte's Variations On A Catalan Folksong and his arrangements of Bach's Cello Suites also achieved more widespread popularity.
+One of his final major works was the Round O. Variations on a theme of Henry Purcell, Op.
+148 (2003).
+Using Henry Purcell's famous 'Rondeau' (from Abdelazer) as its theme, the piece was composed specifically for Venezuelan classical guitarist Gabriel Guillén Navarro.
 Over 60 different solo guitarists and ensembles have performed and recorded his music.